ualib/agda-algebras/algebras_in_lean.rst

 A :index:`universal algebra` :math:`𝐀 = ⟨A,F^𝐀⟩` is a pair consisting of a :index:`carrier` (or :index:`universe`) :math:`A` along with an set :math:`F^𝐀` of :index:`operations` (i.e., interpretations of the operation symbols in :math:`F`).

-Also, we should have the concept of an algebraic structures of any given signature.
-Thus, the type of :math:`⟨A,F^𝐀⟩` depends on the choice of signature :math:`σ = (F, ρ)`, so it is natural to encode the type of algebras as a :index:`dependent pair`, or :index:`Sigma type`.
+Also, our definition should caption the concept of an algebraic structure of any choice of signature.
+Thus, the type of :math:`⟨A,F^𝐀⟩` *depends* on the choice of signature :math:`σ = (F, ρ)`, so it is natural to encode the type of algebras as a :index:`dependent pair`, or :index:`Sigma type`.

 .. code-block:: lean